apache/couchdb-documentation/src/couchapp/ddocs.rst

    While `map` functions have limited access to stored modules through :func:`require` function there is no such feature for `reduce` functions.
-   The reason lies deep inside in mechanism how `map` and `reduce` functions are processed by Query Server.
+   The reason lies deep inside in the mechanism how `map` and `reduce` functions are processed by the Query Server.
 Let's take a look on `map` functions first:

    #.
-CouchDB sends all `map` functions for processed design document to
+CouchDB sends all `map` functions for a processed design document to
       Query Server.
    #.
 Query Server handles them one by one, compiles and puts them onto an
       internal stack.
    #.
 After all `map` functions had been processed, CouchDB will send the
       remaining documents to index one by one.
    #.
-The Query Server receives the document object and applies it to every function
+Query Server receives the document object and applies it to every function
       from the stack.
 The emitted results are then joined into a single array and sent back to CouchDB.